plaidml/plaidml/designs/RFC - Network Setup Teardown Optimization.md

 ```

 [TODO: Discuss this more.
 The coroutine style is actually kind of elegant, and may provide additional opportunities for
 optimization.
-We also might want to use a separate type for the resource container, allowing us to make the get/set
+We also might want to parameterize `!comp.network` to make it more typesafe in the lowering to LLVMIR.]
-calls more obviously typesafe when lowered into LLVMIR.]

 ## Notes